jose-elias-alvarez/minsnip.nvim/README.md

 - [snippets.nvim](https://github.com/norcalli/snippets.nvim): a powerful
   plugin written in Lua that I, personally, was never able to wrap my head around.
-Hasn't seen an update for some time.
+Hasn't seen an update for some time as of this writing.